 Every member of our care team is employed directly by ourselves, including our relief bank of workers for holiday and sick cover as we believe our residents should have the comfort of seeing the same people all the time, who know their needs and their personality, rather than constantly meeting strangers.

 Every Rayner House resident is allocated their own keyworker – this gives both people the opportunity to develop a close relationship, and for our care workers to be really able to understand the challenges and needs each resident faces.

 Our cleaners work tirelessly to make sure Rayner House Care is kept clean, tidy, and sterilised.

-We are right next door to the BUPA Parkway hospital and the Yew Tree Primary school.
+We are right next door to Spire Parkway and the Yew Tree Primary school.